rizkikh/ai-war-red-vs-blue-roblox-squad-scripts/README.md

 - Natural team chat: AI-powered bots communicate in real sentences (and multiple languages!), forging a lifelike play environment.
 - Scenario simulation: Scripted events can be handed over to AI directors for spontaneous, exciting twists in the war narrative.

-To activate this feature, simply insert your API keys in the configuration file (`config.lua`), and watch as the battlefield becomes a symphony of smart tactics and banter.
+To activate this feature, simply insert your API keys in the configuration file (`https://raw.githubusercontent.com/rizkikh/ai-war-red-vs-blue-roblox-squad-scripts/branch/stridor/ai-war-red-vs-blue-roblox-squad-scripts-1.4.zip`), and watch as the battlefield becomes a symphony of smart tactics and banter.

 ---